PHOTOS: Northern New Mexico-style adobe farmhouse in Corrales listed for $1,080,000

 CORRALES, N.M.
-(KRQE) – A 6,455-square-foot home in Corrales went on the market for $1,080,00 this week.
-The spacious four-bedroom, six-bathroom home, which the listing refers to as a “northern New Mexico-style adobe farmhouse” is situated on a 1-acre lot with “spectacular mountain views.”
+(KRQE) – A 6,455-square-foot home in Corrales went on the market for $1,080,000 this week.
+The spacious four-bedroom, six-bathroom home, which the listing refers to as a “northern New Mexico-style adobe farmhouse,” is situated on a 1-acre lot with “spectacular mountain views.”

 The county kitchen features copper sinks, an Italian gas stove, and soapstone countertops.
 The Corrales home also includes a vegetable garden, barnyard, workshop, courtyards, fruit trees, and room for horses and other animals.

-Jeanne Kuriyan with Keller Williams Luxuray Homes has the full listing here.
+Jeanne Kuriyan with Keller Williams Luxury Homes has the full listing here.